House sheathing is the panel layer that turns framing into a working shell.

 | Plywood | Walls or roofs with higher moisture risk, repairs, better-grade work | Handles wetting and drying better than OSB | Higher material cost |

-| Integrated sheathing panels | Projects where the panel also works with a taped weather barrier system | Can reduce separate housewrap steps | Seams and tape must be installed correctly |
+| Integrated sheathing panels | Projects where the panel also works with a taped weather-barrier system | Can reduce separate housewrap steps | Seams and tape must be installed correctly |

 | Fiberboard or older blackboard panels | Existing older homes where the wall is already built that way | Can be breathable and common in older construction | Usually not a structural substitute for modern sheathing |